Tung acupuncture: Introduction

 - Particularly helpful for conditions such as psoriasis, asthma, tinnitus and chronic fatigue

-Day 1 (prerequisite): Practical prescriptions: Hormonal balancing, immediately effect back pain and sciatica, asthma, eczema, psoriasis, kidney tonification, hip, ankle and elbow pain
+Day 1: Practical prescriptions: Hormonal balancing, immediately effect back pain and sciatica, asthma, eczema, psoriasis, kidney tonification, hip, ankle and elbow pain

-Day 2: Angina and heart disease, liver disease, immune stimulation, autoimmune disease, glaucoma and eye disorders, whiplash and neck pain
+Day 2 (day 1 is a prerequisite): Angina and heart disease, liver disease, immune stimulation, autoimmune disease, glaucoma and eye disorders, whiplash and neck pain

 About ‘Tung’ Acupuncture